Director’s Note

 Chandni kumar annual lecture with Tuyet Duong | february 18, 2025

-AAST was excited to announce that Tuyet Duong, Chief Policy and Government Affairs Officer, National Asian Pacific American Women's Forum (NAPAWF), was our featured speaker for the 2025 Chandni Kumar Annual Lecture!
+Tuyet Duong, Chief Policy and Government Affairs Officer of the National Asian Pacific American Women's Forum (NAPAWF), was our featured speaker for the 2025 Chandni Kumar Annual Lecture.
 Duong highlighted reproductive justice, and discussed federal advocacy, policy, and politics in the context of a volatile landscape in our democracy today.

 AAST 25th Year Celebration | March 28, 2025